-Female participation in the US workforce is now the lowest it’s been in more than 30 years.
-Yet while the numbers are drastic, the underlying issues they reflect are not new.
+In 2021, female participation in the US workforce was the lowest in more than 30 years.
+Yet while the numbers seem drastic, the underlying issues they reflect are not new.
 Women have always been more likely to leave the workforce, as they tend to shoulder a greater number of caring and household responsibilities.

 Data from the U.S. Census Bureau shows that, two years after giving birth to their first child, 18% of female workers have not yet returned to work.
 For women giving birth to their second or third child, the drop is even higher.
 As we’ve seen all too often, finding a job after a career gap can be challenging—despite the enormous value and skills that women returners have to offer.

-Women who have been out of the workforce for two years face being stereotyped as unambitious, uncommitted, and behind the times.
+Women who have been out of the workforce for multiple years can face challenges.
 One experiment found that employers in the US are nearly three times more likely to interview applicants without a career gap than someone who has been a stay-at-home parent for the last 18 months.

-Returning mothers also must contend with convincing employers that their status as a parent is an asset, rather than a disadvantage.
+However, for returning mothers, their status as a parent can actually be an asset, rather than a disadvantage.
 They often bring valuable transferable skills from both previous roles and their time out of the traditional workplace.
 This can include coordinating complex initiatives such as homeschooling pods, large community-facing programs and projects, and even fundraising millions of dollars.

 “You hone serious time-management skills, along with greater productivity, purpose, and networking abilities when you become a parent,” says Julie Levitch, mom of two teen boys and a senior marketing content manager at Pure Storage.
 “Juggling kids’ schedules, meals, and maintaining a household are fundamental parenting skills that help me every day in my role.”